Uncle Remus (horse): Racing career

 In his other three-year old races he was second in the Great Northern Guineas (1600m) behind the Hawke's Bay Guineas winner, Crest Star and third in the New Zealand International Stakes (2200m) behind La Mer and Carlaw when ridden by Tony Williams.

 He returned to racing as a four-year old but only managed two second placings due to a larynx disfunction affecting his breathing.
 He ran his last races in March 1979.

 Stud career

 Following his racing career he was reasonably successful at stud, but never sired a horse with anything like his own ability.

+Uncle Remus was the sire of Miss Remus, the winner of the Listed McKell Cup (2400m, Sydney) and the 1989 Queen's Cup (Brisbane).

-Uncle Remus was the damsire of Cavallieri (Gaius - Beycheville) who won the 1991 New Zealand Derby and was third in the 1992 Australian Derby.
+He was also the damsire of Cavallieri (Gaius - Beycheville) who won the 1991 New Zealand Derby and was third in the 1992 Australian Derby.